CarlG96/portfolio-project-3/README.md

 * Leaderboard on Google Sheet
     * I had thought about storing victorious player objects on an external Google Sheet linked via API.
 This would also allow me to use a function to display a leaderboard which would present things like Captain Name and Ship Name of those that had completed the game.
 This function would get data from the Google Sheet and display it on the terminal.
 * More Methods and Cargo
     * I had considered making the player object creation more complex and the cargo could have been individual objects each with weights and methods and the player class could have had more methods that could have been called in scenarios but it would have only added to the complexity of the application and with only a terminal and no visual aspect may have been needlessly confusing for the player.
+I could have also composed the Player class of multiple other classes.
+For example I could have made the Player class be made up of a Captain class, a Ship class, a Cargo class etc.

 ## Data Model
 I created the Player class to act as my data model.

 In the game, after the player has decided to play the game at the start menu and has gone through the introductory text, they start to answer questions which create variables which are used to create an instance of the Player class.
 They provide a name for the name class attribute, which acts as the name for the 'captain of the ship' in the game.
 They provide a name for the ship_name class attribute, which acts as a 'spaceship name' in the game.
 Finally, they pick three items from a list of 5 called potential_cargo_items which is then used to create a list of items as a class attribute called cargo which represents a theoretical inventory of cargo in the spaceship that the player can use.
 The Player class model also has one attribute which is not affected by player input during creation which is the fuel attribute which is set to 2 initially.

 The Player class model also has class methods which are used in the game.
 The first of these is the use_fuel method which reduces the fuel attribute by 1 and then returns either True or False.
 In game if True is returned then the scenario is cleared but if False is returned the player will fail the scenario and the game_over function will be called.
-The second method is the use_cargo method whhakalkajclkjkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkich receives an argument as a number for the cargo item that the player has decided to use in that scenario.
-The method removes the cargo item from the cargo list in the Player class model and therefore prevents the player reusing a cargo item in a following scenario.
-The last method of the Player class model is the take_chance method.
+The second method of the Player class model is the take_chance method.
 This method takes an argument for the risk factor of a scenario (this is a factor that starts at 1 in the first scenario and increases by 2 each scenario until it reaches 9 in the final scenario) and generates a random integer from 1 to 10.
 If the randomly generated integer is larger than or equal to the risk factor then True will be returned and the player will pass the scenario but if it is less than the risk factor False will be returned and the player will fail the scenario.

 ## Prototype and Flowcharts
 * Lucidchart